 Before seeing your advisor, please prepare by doing the following:

 1. Check the updated course offerings on the department's web site, and update or create your 4-year plan if you don't already have one.
 Use one of the 4-year plan templates in the navigation menu to the left.

 2. Bring a checklist of major courses, with completed and planned courses noted.
-(See Major Requirements in the nav menu on the left.)
+(See Major Requirements in the navigation menu on the home page.)

 3. Select your courses in WebAdvisor (with days and times) and bring a list of those courses with you.
 Be sure to take into account your required major courses, course prerequisites, and general education course needs.